 - Between 70% and 99%: If your disability rating is between 70% and 99%, you are eligible to receive a life pension.
-This is a small, supplemental payment provided for the rest of your life after all disability payments have been made.
+This is a small, supplemental payment provided for the rest of your life after all permanent disability payments have been made.

 When Is an Injury Considered Permanent?

-For serious injuries that are permanent, you will receive a disability rating (also known as a “whole person impairment” rating) as set forth in American Medical Association guidelines.
+For injuries that are permanent, you will receive a disability rating (also known as a “whole person impairment” rating) as set forth in American Medical Association guidelines.
 Your disability rating is calculated during a medical evaluation provided by your doctor.
 During this evaluation, your doctor will examine each area of your body that was affected by your work-related injury or illness and provide an impairment rating.
-The final rating based on individual analysis of the various body parts is your “whole person impairment.”
+The final rating is based on individual analysis of the various body parts.
+This is your “whole person impairment.”

 While the whole person impairment determines your physical disability level, it does not necessarily consider impairments beyond your activities of daily living, or ability to care for yourself.
 To determine the full value of your permanent disability, including your loss of working capacity, various factors are considered.

 Some of these factors include your:

 - Ability to compete in the open job market

 - Ability to perform light-duty or modified work

 - Ability to perform other employment

 At Glauber Berenson Vego, our Glendale disability claims attorneys will work hard to obtain the maximum available benefits on your behalf.
 While we strive to recover efficient, favorable settlements for our clients, we are fully prepared to take your case to trial if necessary.